H&M: Response

 Chinese state media outlet China Global Television Network countered the statements against Xinjiang cotton with a video showing automation in cotton-picking and local Uyghurs claiming that the industry brought high earnings.
 On 26 March 2021, the United States condemned the China-backed boycotts, with its Department of Commerce stating that the United States "has taken strong actions to stop China from profiting off of its human-rights abuses in Xinjiang and to stop imports of products made with forced labor in China."
+On the same day, Chinese Foreign Ministry spokesperson Hua Chunying responded by saying that Chinese consumers have the right to express their own choices.

+Later, H&M quietly revised its original wording regarding Xinjiang.
 On 31 March, H&M responded with a statement vowing to rebuild trust in China and serve its customers in a "respectful way".
-H&M reported sales in China had fallen by approximately 23% for the second quarter of 2021 (compared to the same period in the last fiscal year).
-According to a report, more than half a million are forced to pick cotton in Xinjiang.
+However, media reports indicated that H&M did not issue a direct apology but instead attempted to “blur the issue.”
+H&M’s sales in China reportedly fell by approximately 23% during the second quarter of 2021 compared to the same period in the previous year.
+In the third quarter of 2021 (ending August 31, 2021), sales in the Chinese market declined by approximately 40%.
+Despite this, the boycott had a far-reaching impact, and the brand’s image remained damaged.
+Following this, H&M continued to experience poor performance in the Chinese market, with a reduction in store numbers, declining sales, and a loss of brand influence.
+As a result, H&M has not released detailed financial reports for the Chinese market since 2021, nor has it separately listed data for the Chinese market in its annual reports.

-Greenwashing Claims
+Greenwashing claims

-A proposed class action lawsuit in the US is alleging H&M is greenwashing via the sustainability claims made in its Conscious Choice range.
-Earlier this year, The Norwegian Consumer Agency (Forbrukertilsynet) said it believed Norrøna is “breaking the law” in marketing clothes as environmentally friendly and issued a warning to H&M GROUP against using the same type of environmental claims.
+A proposed class action lawsuit in the US alleged that H&M was greenwashing via the sustainability claims made in its Conscious Choice range.
+These claims were dismissed.
+Earlier this year, The Norwegian Consumer Agency (Forbrukertilsynet) said it believed Norrøna is "breaking the law" in marketing clothes as environmentally friendly and issued a warning to H&M GROUP against using the same type of environmental claims.

 Leaving Russia

-In March 2022, the H&M Group communicated that they would pause its operations in Russia due to the Russian invasion of Ukraine.
+In March 2022, the H&M Group communicated that they would pause their operations in Russia due to the Russian invasion of Ukraine.